-5.2.1.
+8.2.1.
 Documents which can be relied upon:

 - a) PAN Card: PAN Card is mandatory and is most reliable document as only one card is issued to an individual and we can independently check its genuineness through IT Websites. - b) Identity Proof: PAN Card itself can be served as proof of Identity.
-However, in case PAN card carries an old photograph of the holder, which does not match current facial features of the client, we should take other identity proof in form of Voter's identity card, Passport, Ration Card or any Government / PSU / Bank issued photo identity card or any document permitted by SEBI from time time. - c) Address Proof: For Valid address proof we can rely on Voter's Identity Card, Passport, Bank Statement, Ration Card and latest Electricity / telephone bill in the name of the client or any other document prescribed by SEBI from time.
+However, in case PAN card carries an old photograph of the holder, which does not match current facial features of the client, we should take other identity proof in form of Voter's identity card, Passport, Ration Card or any Government / PSU / Bank issued photo identity card.

-5.2.2.
+C) Address Proof: For Valid address proof we can rely on Voter's Identity Card, Passport, Bank Statement, Ration Card and latest Electricity / telephone bill in the name of the client.

+8.2.2.
 Documents to be obtained as part of customer identification procedure for new clients (un-expired Original should be verified):